devosmitachatterjee2018/Creating_Python_Library/README.md

-# Creating Python library/package in Visual Studio 2022
+# Creating Python library or package in Visual Studio 2022

 ## Installing the latest version of pip
 - Run in Developer PowerShell.